 When to visit Chimp Haven in Louisiana

 Because Chimp Haven was designed for its chimps rather than for tourists, it is not open to the public daily like a zoo.
 But the sanctuary does make an effort connect with the local community by offering special events for the public.

-Several times a year, Chimp Haven hosts Chimpanzee Discovery Day, which can attract hundreds of guests.
+Four times a year, Chimp Haven hosts Chimpanzee Discovery Days, which can attract hundreds of guests.
 Besides providing an opportunity to see the chimps, Discovery Day caters to families with themed activities, like the hayrides and carnival games of the recent Fall Festival.